mdurc/mylang-compiler/docs/syntax.md

 ## Syntax
-The formal grammar is defined in EBNF format in `info/grammar.txt`.
+The formal grammar is defined in EBNF format in [info/grammar.txt](info/grammar.txt).

-The best place to see how the language works is in `sample_code/`.
-This is where I do most of my testing, debugging, and experimenting.

 ### Entrypoint